NgHanWei/EEG_Relearning/README.md

 `results_adapt`
 Epochs performance of proposed adapted

-`baseline_models`
-folder containing baseline SI model for each subject

-`results`
+`$outpath$`
-folder containing training results of baseline SI model
+folder containing baseline SI model for each subject and training results of baseline SI model

 `subj_list`
 folder containing npy files of 43 subjects closest to validation of target subj, used to train baseline model using dual_train_custom.py